moxystudio/next-rest-api/README.md

 ## How to test your API

-To test your API, we recommend using [`supertest`](https://github.com/visionmedia/supertest).
+To create unit tests for your API, we recommend using [`supertest`](https://github.com/visionmedia/supertest).
+However, we have to inject Next.js middleware and helpers into `req` and `res` ourselves.

-However, we have to inject Next.js helpers into `req` and `res` ourselves like so:
+Given the following API endpoint:

 ```js
 // pages/api/hello.js